Jorge-Andrade00/spring-microservices/README.md

 For this project there are three microservices: ms-product, ms-inventory and ms-order.

-- ms-product: Microservice destined for products managment and use a Postgres DB as storage system.
+- ms-product: Microservice destined for products management and use a Postgres DB as storage system.
-- ms-order: Microservice destined for orders managment and use a MSQL DB as storage system.
+- ms-order: Microservice destined for orders management and use a MSQL DB as storage system.
-- ms-inventory: Microservice destined for inventory managment and use a Postgres DB as storage system.
+- ms-inventory: Microservice destined for inventory management and use a Postgres DB as storage system.

-This project use Spring Gateway to router all request.
+This project use Spring Gateway to router all request and Eureka Netflix as a discovery service.

 ## Tech Stack